LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![Install AWS CLI](http://127.0.0.1/assets/lab1-8.png)

 ### 3. Configure AWS CLI

-After installation, configure the AWS CLI to connect to our Amazon EC2 instance.
-This is done by entering your credentials **Access Key ID, Secret Access Key, Region** using the following command:
+After installation, configure the AWS CLI to connect to our IAM User account.
+Entering the credentials **Access Key ID, Secret Access Key, Region** in the prompts after using the following command:
 ```bash
 aws configure
 ```